ADK 46: The Santanoni Range

 The background: These three remote mountains are on every aspiring 46-r’s radar – whether you are thrilled about it or not.
 So now it was time for me to find out what the fuss was all about.
 In addition to the fact that they are herd paths and unmaintained trails, some things I had heard repeatedly, were mud, “the bog” mud, long, limited views, muddy, mud, out of the way…sounds like fun stuff, right?!

 Despite how tough I heard this trio of mountains was, including the stretch to and from Couchsachraga particularly (which is not even technically 4,000 feet but gets to keep its name on the list due to tradition) I was still excited to take on the challenge.
-Ely and I had planned to tackle Cliff this day but decided the day before to instead hike the Santanoni Range in a day.
+My hiking partner and I had planned to tackle Cliff this day but decided the day before to instead hike the Santanoni Range in a day.
 This would be her second round so I was happy she was down for this (looong) adventure, yet again. (thank you <3)

 Getting there: This trail will start off of Upper Works Road in Newcomb (but NOT the same lot as if you were to go to Marshall, Redfield, Cliff, etc.) From I-87, take exit 29 and make a left onto Blue Ridge Road for about 17 miles.
 Then, turn right onto Tahawus Road for 6.4 miles and make the left onto Upper Works Road, where in about 2 miles, you will turn left onto Santanoni Road – drive in here, and you will see the designated parking area.
 If you reach a large lot with a fence at the end of the road, you went too far (this is about another mile or so down the road.
 There is also another lot for Mount Adams and Allen – which is on the right before the main lot at the dead end – your cue for Santanonis is that this lot is on the left when you’re driving down the road northbound.)
 There is no fee to park, and there are a decent number of spaces by ADK standards, but you’ll want to start this one early (or later in the afternoon if you’ll be camping in the backcountry.)
 Your vehicle should have no issues in 3-season weather getting down the road and to the lot.